kachurovskiy/nanoels/h5/README.md

 - `off` - carriage will move by the step distance but at least 1 stepper motor step
 - `ON` - carriage will move in pitch increments (stay in the thread) but at least the step distance

-If step is set to `1mm` or `0.1"`, pressing and holding move buttons results in continuous movement allowing for quick tool positioning.
-If step is set to values other than `1mm` or `0.1"`, there's a short delay between steps when manual moves are triggered allowing to precisely position the tool.
+If step is set to `1mm` or `0.1"`, pressing and holding move buttons results in continuous movement allowing for quick tool positioning when the Web UI `Machine Config` setting `Enable continuous moves` is enabled.
+If it is disabled, or if step is set to values other than `1mm` or `0.1"`, there's a short delay between steps when manual moves are triggered allowing to precisely position the tool.

 Changing direction will result in automatic backlash compensation, for example with backlash `0.65mm` and step `0.1mm`, first move in the opposite direction will result in lead screw turning `0.75mm`.
 Tool should still only move `0.1mm` assuming backlash is uniform and is specified correctly.